lukas-h/toy-http/README.md

 - clang

 ## licensing
-This project is licensed under the GNU LGPL v3 or later (the library)
+This project is licensed under the GNU AGPL v3 or later.
-and the standalone server under GNU AGPL v3 or later.
 Copyright (C) 2015, 2016 Lukas Himsel